johannpoignant/annotations_frontend/app/doc/doc.md

 You may need to adapt the procedure for others distributions, or others OS.

 First, let's install docker.
 The procedure is written [on this page](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
+Some values differ depending on your OS and distribution.
+Please check the page linked before executing commands below.
 ```
 # Let's update the package list.
 sudo apt-get update